Particles in Ancient Greek Discourse

 [ back ] 110.
 Van Ophuijsen and Stork 1999 also pay considerable attention to particle use in their commentary on parts of book 7 of Herodotus’ Histories.

 [ back ] 111.
 See Wakker 1994 on ἄρα, γε, δή, καί, περ, που, and τοι in conditional clauses in several authors; 1995 on several particles in Sophocles; 1996 on μάν and μήν in Theocritus; 1997a on μήν in tragedy; 1997b on several particles in Herodotus and Thucydides; 2001 on μέν in Xenophon; 2002 on ἤδη in Xenophon; 2009a on οὖν and τοίνυν in Lysias; 2009b on several particles in several authors.

 [ back ] 112.
 Similarly to Wakker, H.J.
 Dik uses Functional Grammar in her 1995 monograph on word order in Herodotus, and includes some observations on particle use.
-Polo Arrondo 2007; 2011; forthcoming on πλήν also uses the framework.
+Polo Arrondo 2007 and 2011 on πλήν also uses the framework.

 [ back ] 113.
 See I.1 §20 for a brief discussion of “scope” as used in this monograph; we do not adopt the term “scope particles.”

 [ back ] 114.
 His particle research includes Revuelta Puigdollers 1996 (the author’s unpublished dissertation) on αὖ, αὖτε, αὖθις, ἄψ, πάλιν and ὀπίσω; 2000 on focus particles; 2006a on πάλιν; 2006b is an overview (in Spanish) of Greek particles; 2009a and 2009b on αὖ, αὖτε, and other particles as topicalizing devices (2009b is a more elaborate version of 2009a); 2013 is an encyclopedia entry on Greek particles in general.